NextJudge/NextJudge/src/web/README.md

 4. Open [http://localhost:8080](http://localhost:8080) with your browser to see the result.

 # GitHub OAuth2

 Homepage URL

 ```
 http://localhost:8080
 ```

 Authorization callback URL

 ```
 http://localhost:8080/api/auth/callback/github
 ```

 ### TODO

 -   [ ] Support team infrastructure and registration
 -   [ ] Refactor notification system
 -   [ ] Extract a lot of state to `useReducer` and zustand stores
 -   [ ] Re-do landing page and marketing materials
+-   [ ] Allow contest organizers to prematurely end contests

+## Things to note

+-   Admin emails are configured in the `../data-layer/docker-compose.dev.yml`. `ADMIN_EMAILS`.
+It's a comma separated list of emails.